rd--/stsc3/md/c-smalltalk.md

 It is therefore possible to provide aliases for commonly used messages, i.e. _put:value:_ as an alias for _at:put:_.

 It is an error for the message name to have more parts than there are arguments, i.e. _r.p:q(i)_ is an error.
-[4]
+[3]

-## Interspersed Unary and Keyword message sequences
+## Interspersed Unary and N-ary message sequences

 C-Smalltalk requires parentheses for all n-ary messages, and unary and n-ary messages have equal precedence.